levicole/refinerycms/_posts/2010-06-02-how-to-contribute-to-refinery-tutorials.markdown

 Write your tutorial using markdown

-You can surround your code with the following to highlight it
+You can surround your code with the following to highlight it: (doesn't work in textile)

     { % highlight ruby % }
     Make sure you remove the space between { and %